apollographql/supergraph-demo/README.md

 Create a `Graph` of type `Deployed` with the `Federation` option.

-Create and environment variables file with APOLLO_KEY using:
+Create an environment variables file with `APOLLO_KEY` using:

 ```sh
 make graph-api-env